Applying for Social Security Disability

 Social Security Disability Requirements For Adults

-The Social Security Administration (SSA) defines disability differently than other programs, and pays only for total disability, not partial or short-term disability.
+The Social Security Administration (SSA) defines what qualifies as a disability differently than other programs, and pays benefits only for total disability, not partial or short-term disability.
 Under SSA’s rules, you are considered disabled if you meet the following requirements:

 1. You can’t do the type of work that you did before.